troy/txlogic/README.md

 Transmit Logic provides:

 * a Web interface where ops staff can define who, how and when to contact engineers.
-Uses an alert-specific DSL built with [ruote] (see [Examples](#examples)).
+Uses an alert-specific DSL built with [ruote].
+See [Examples](#examples)).
 * a runtime environment for running those process definitions and sending alerts.